 Community Composting Projects

-Collection sites this summer Yarducopia hosts three community-scale composting sites in Anchorage.
+Composting Collection Sites: Yarducopia hosts two community-scale composting sites in Anchorage.
 These sites have active compost piles in the Spring, Summer, and Fall and we accept food scraps, leaves, and pesticide-free yard and garden clippings.
 At all locations there will be leaves and wood chips to mix with food scraps and cover the compostables you've added.

 New to this?
 Want a demo?
 Reach out to Nick at 717 4392 to learn what and when you'll be dropping off and other aspects of the process.

 Check MakeSoil for locations or to become a 'drop off' site.
-Three of the sites on the MakeSoil webiste are coordinated by Yarducopia:
+Two of the sites on the MakeSoil webiste are coordinated by Yarducopia:

 - Midtown Garden Depot - 2930 Cheechako Street - near the front gate